 The absence of permanent peace in Korea not only gets short shrift in the media, it is a reality shunned by policymakers, who merely recalibrate U.S. policy toward the “Norks,” as former Obama Asia official Kurt Campbell dubbed the North, and excuse the lack of wise use of American power and diplomacy on Korea being the “land of lousy options.”
 But as analyst John Delury said, “everything that Washington and Seoul are doing is reactive….We need to break that cycle and essentially…go on the offensive, not with weaponry, but with diplomacy.”

 Clearly, the primary purpose of current North Korean behavior is for domestic regime consolidation.
-Kim Jong Un, only 29 or 30, has to live up to the enormous reputation of his father and grandfather.
-In his first year of leadership, he tried to return balance to his regime by de-emphasizing the military and re-emphasizing the party—as it was in the days of his grandfather, Kim Il Sung.
+Kim Jong Un, only , has to live up to the enormous reputation of his father and grandfather.
+In his first year of leadership, he tried to return balance to his regime by de-emphasizing the military and re-emphasizing the party — as it was in the days of his grandfather, Kim Il Sung.
 This was necessary to try to rebuild the North’s shattered economy.

 But, recent weeks have been one of the most dangerous periods in the peninsula since the Korean War.
 It has been less an issue of North Korea possibly attacking the U.S. or Japan, but more the risk of it undertaking new provocations against South Korea.
 Because the South is highly motivated to respond to the North’s threats, there is the ever-present danger of miscalculation by either side.
 Small actions can easily be misinterpreted and tensions can ratchet up in the blink of an eye.
 A second Korean War could begin unintentionally in any number of ways.